adrien1018/CompilerDesign2019/hw6/README.txt

   Since the lifetime of each pseudo register is an interval, register allocation becomes an interval scheduling or interval partition problem, which can be done in O(n log n).
+  Moreover, one can easily utilize caller-saved registers by allocating the psuedo registers whose lifetime does not intersect with any function calls to caller-saved registers.
 * Register frequency analysis:
   Pseudo registers that appear more frequently have higher priorities to be placed in the real registers.